jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 :::

-1. Make and install the AUR [`jellyfin-ffmpeg5-bin`](https://aur.archlinux.org/packages/jellyfin-ffmpeg5-bin), then change the ffmpeg path in Jellyfin dashboard to `/usr/lib/jellyfin-ffmpeg/ffmpeg`:
+1. Make and install the AUR [`jellyfin-ffmpeg5-bin`](https://aur.archlinux.org/packages/jellyfin-ffmpeg5-bin) package, then change the FFmpeg path in Jellyfin dashboard to `/usr/lib/jellyfin-ffmpeg/ffmpeg`:

    ```shell
    $ cd ~/